How to Fix Windows Update Error 0x800705b4 (8 Methods)

 Does Windows 11 23H2 still hit 0x800705b4?

 Yes, especially right after a feature update where the SoftwareDistribution folder is rebuilt.
 The cache reset in fix 3 is still the fastest resolution.
-We’ve seen this code appear on fresh 23H2 installs that were missing the latest servicing-stack update.
+Fresh 23H2 installs can also show this code when they’re missing the latest servicing-stack update.

 Is it safe to delete SoftwareDistribution.old after the fix?